publiclab/publiclab-archive/notes/Alu017/09-04-2019/how-can-we-use-iot-to-track-the-loss-of-biodiversity.md

 ---
-title: How can we use IoT to track the loss of biodiversity?
+title: 'How can we use IoT to track the loss of biodiversity?'
 tagnames: question:general, first-time-poster
 author: Alu017
 path: /notes/Alu017/09-04-2019/how-can-we-use-iot-to-track-the-loss-of-biodiversity.md